serverless-nextjs/serverless-next.js/README.md

 1. Server side rendered page.
 Any page that defines `getInitialProps` method will be rendered at this level and the response is returned immediately to the user.

-2. Statically optimised page.
+2. Statically optimized page.
 Requests to pages that were pre-compiled by next to HTML are forwarded to S3.

 3. Public resources.
 Requests to root level resources like `/robots.txt`, `/favicon.ico`, `/manifest.json`, etc. These are forwarded to S3.